-It is critical that the knife blade actually brushes each cutter guide bush face during the cut.
-The bushes should be as tight as possible to the blade, whilst still able to pass through the gap when the blade head is turned by hand.
+8. Worn clutch/brake.
+Although the clutch/brake fitted to this cutter is rated b.
+Poor cut quality cutter guide bush face during the cut.
+The bushes should be as tight as possible to the blade, whilst still to pass through the gap when the blade head is turned by hand.